SarveshwarSenthilKumar/Flask-Development-Template/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request detailing your changes.

-For any questions or suggestions, email Sarveshwar Senthil Kumar at Sarveshwar313@gmail.com Feel free to add on to ToDo.txt
+For any questions or suggestions, email Sarveshwar Senthil Kumar at Sarveshwar313@gmail.com.
+Feel free to add on to ToDo.txt.

 ## License